Fort Larned, Kansas – Guarding the Santa Fe Trail

 Fort Larned boardwalk

-Fort Larned boardwalk by Kathy Alexander.
+Fort Larned Boardwalk by Kathy Alexander.

 In the late 1860s, Fort Larned became a key post during the Indian Wars, provided military protection for federal land surveys, and emerged as a significant federal commissary for supplying the increasing number of Indian agencies in Indian Territory south of Kansas.
-It also played a part in a number of treaties, including the Medicine Lodge treaties of 1867.
+It also participated in several treaties, including the Medicine Lodge Treaty of 1867.
 At the time, the fort was exceeded in importance only by Forts Leavenworth and Riley.
-The fort hosted several famous men during these critical times, including Kit Carson, Buffalo Bill Cody, General George Armstrong Custer, and other famous Indian fighters.
-From 1867 to 1869, the 10th U.S. Cavalry, an African-American regiment more familiarly known as Buffalo Soldiers, were stationed at the post.
+During these critical times, the fort hosted several notable figures, including Kit CarsonBuffalo Bill CodyGeneral George Armstrong Custer, and other prominent Indian fighters.
+From 1867 to 1869, the 10th U.S. Cavalry, an African-American regiment more familiarly known as Buffalo Soldiers, was stationed at the post.

 Fort Larned Ranch